adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-writing-javascript-that-conforms-to-progressive-enhancement.md

 > &ldquo;The problems we have with websites are ones we create ourselves&rdquo;
 <br>&mdash; <cite>Motherfuckingwebsite.com</cite>

 The beauty of the web is that by default, it is accessible to *everyone*.
 It's us developers that come along and ruin it.
-Websites such as the one I quote above are not alone either, demonstrating there are many of us that have the right intention &mdash; to serve the user first.
-Often, even the best intentions fall short in their execution as we will see shortly.
+I think most people have the right intention, which is to serve the users first, but often we fail in implementation which we'll explore shortly.

-So, what is the best way to define what Progressive Enhancement *really* is?
+But before we do, what is the best way to define what Progressive Enhancement *really* is?
 I think the following description does it justice:

 > Progressive Enhancement is the approach of providing a baseline **core** experience for everyone; and creating a better **enhanced** experience for people who use a more capable browser.